phiasco12/window-color/README.md

 This plugin changes the colour of your statusbar and navigation bar and your activity screen.

-To add this plugin to your project, use the gitub URL:
+To add this plugin to your project, use the github URL:

 https://github.com/phiasco12/window-color/

+To use please the original instructions below.